London Nahi Jaunga

-London Nahi Jaunga is a 2022 Pakistani Urdu and Punjabi-language drama comedy film, directed by Nadeem Baig, produced by Humayun Saeed under the banner of Six Sigma Plus, and written by Khalil-ur-Rehman Qamar.
+London Nahi Jaunga is a 2022 Pakistani Urdu and Punjabi-language romantic comedy film, directed by Nadeem Baig, produced by Humayun Saeed under the banner of Six Sigma Plus, and written by Khalil-ur-Rehman Qamar.
 It is a spin-off of the 2017 film Punjab Nahi Jaungi (lit.
 'I won't go to Punjab').
 It stars Huamayun Saeed and Mehwish Hayat alongside Sohail Ahmed, Kubra Khan, Asif Raza Mir and Saba Faisal in supporting roles.

 The film was released theatrically on 10 July 2022 on the occasion of Eid al-Adha and received mixed reviews from critics.
-It is currently the second highest-grossing Pakistani film of 2022 and the third-highest-grossing Pakistani film of all time.

 Plot

 Choudhary Jameel Qamar (Humayun Saeed) is a man who is not into Pakistani things since he was born on Good Friday.
 His family includes his father Choudhary Sahab (Sohail Ahmad), his mother Chaudrani (Saba Faisal), his aunt (Iffat Rahim), his uncle Haqnawaz Tiwana (Asif Raza Mir), and his cousin Aarzoo (Kubra Khan).
 At Jameel and Aarzoo's engagement, a woman named Zara (Mehwish Hayat) arrives and says she wants to buy their mansion.
 Jameel starts to fall in love with her, so he tells his parents to go ask for her hand in marriage since he doesn't like Aarzoo.

 Zara finds out that Haqnawaz Tiwana murdered his sister Sara Tiwana (Saba Hameed) because she ran away with a boy she liked.
 But, Zara then reveals that Sara Tiwana is still alive in London and that she is Sara Tiwana's daughter, to which Haqnawaz doesn't believe.
 When Choudhary Sahab and Chaudhrani find out about this, Jameel is forced to make an oath that he won't go to London.
 But when Zara goes back to London, Jameel and his friend Bhatti (Gohar Rasheed) follow her, anyways.
 So, Sara decides to get Zara married to her friend Harry (Vasay Choudhary) in order to avoid Jameel.

 But, Choudhary Sahab and Chaudhrani arrive in London and they, alongside Jameel and Bhatti, go to Zara and Harry's wedding, but she tells Jameel to go away, which leaves him heartbroken.
 Choudhary Sahab goes to Sara's house to try and reconcile but she pushes him away.
 Jameel and Bhatti come back to Pakistan, when they see Harry over here.
 They wonder what's going on, and when Jameel gets home, Chaudhrani reveals that Harry and Zara didn't get married and they both came to Pakistan.

 When Harry arrives to the mansion, he meets Aarzoo and they have a fun time together, which implies that they might get married.
 Jameel finds Zara in the house too and she confesses her love for Jameel, which is followed by a hug.
 The two then smile and agree to be with one another.